-The Foundation is exempt from federal and state income taxes (except taxes on unrelated business income) under Section 501(c)(3) of the Internal Revenue Code and are classified by the Internal Revenue Service as other than a private foundation.
-No provision for income taxes is required for the years ended December 31, 2021 and 2020 since the Foundation had no taxable income from unrelated business activities.
+The Foundation is exempt from federal and state income taxes (except taxes on unrelated business income) under Section 501(c)(3) of the Internal Revenue Code and is classified by the Internal Revenue Service as other than a private foundation.
+No provision for income taxes is required for the years ended December 31, 2022 and 2021 since the Foundation had no taxable income from unrelated business activities.

 The income tax positions taken by the Foundation for any years open under the various statutes of limitations are that the Foundation continues to be exempt from income taxes and it has properly reported unrelated business income that is subject to income taxes.
 The Foundation believes that there are no tax positions taken or expected to be taken that would significantly increase unrecognized tax liabilities within 12 months of the reporting date.
+The Foundation evaluated its uncertainty in income taxes and determined that there were no matters that would require recognition in the financial statements or that may have any effect on its tax-exempt status.
 None of the Foundation's federal tax returns are currently under examination.